angular-ui/ui-scroll/README.md

 >{{item}}</div>
 ```

-### Parametrs
+### Parameters

 * **uiScroll – scroll expression** – The expression indicating how to enumerate a collection.
 Only one format is currently supported: `variable in datasource` – where variable is the user defined loop variable and datasource is the name of the data source to enumerate.
 * **buffer-size - expression**, optional - number of items requested from the datasource in a single request.
-The default is 10 and the minimal value is 3
+The default is 10 and the minimal value is 3.
 * **padding - expression**, optional - extra height added to the visible area for the purpose of determining when the items should be created/destroyed.
-The value is relative to the visible height of the area, the default is 0.5 and the minimal value is 0.3
+The value is relative to the visible height of the area, the default is 0.5 and the minimal value is 0.3.
 * **start-index - expression**, optional - index of the first item to be requested from the datasource.
 The default is 1.
 * **adapter - assignable expression**, optional - if provided a reference to the adapter object for the scroller instance will be injected in the appropriate scope.
 If you have multiple scrollers within the same viewport, make sure that every one of them has its unique adapter name.